idvorkin/idvorkin.github.io/_posts/2017-02-17-job-hunt-stress.md

 - Know your "must be done by" date - don't get stressed over your own fake deadlines.
 - Your "must be done by" date is usually much farther in the future then you think.
+- Space your early interviews wider apart so you have time to correct major interviewing gaps.

 **Lack of options for next jobs**